Emanuel and Endeavor CFO Jason Lublin gave a rundown of the growth seen in recent years;

 We’re big fans of the latest UFC sets, which bring more of a premium feel to the hobby.
 They’ve also added RC logos, which are sadly missing for the older cards.

-In terms of who to collect, GOAT contenders are always worth keeping an eye on, especially as the sport continues to enter the mainstream.
+GOAT contenders are always worth keeping an eye on, especially as the sport continues to enter the mainstream.

 As always, we’d look to graded copies when possible.